What to Do When You Receive a Deportation Order

 What NOT to Do After Receiving a Deportation Order

-Many people make critical mistakes in the aftermath of a deportation order.
-Do not miss any immigration court dates or ICE check-in appointments.
-Do not leave the United States voluntarily without speaking to an attorney, as doing so may bar you from returning for years.
+Do not miss any immigration court dates or check-in appointments with Immigration and Customs Enforcement (ICE).
+Failing to appear can make your situation significantly worse.
+Do not leave the United States voluntarily without speaking to an attorney, as doing so may bar you from returning for years or permanently.
 Do not ignore the order hoping it will go away — it will not, and delays in acting can close off options that might otherwise be available to you.

 Deportation Defense in Philadelphia, New Jersey, and Beyond